Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: The bulk limit of the light-matter coupling

-The existence of a maximum effective interaction volume/area also has practical implications for electronic $k$-point sampling in numerical calculations.
-The density of $k$-points is a key convergence metric in \textit{ab initio} simulations~\cite{martin2020electronic,enkovaara2010electronic} and this is therefore a crucial point for numerical calculations of coupled matter cavity systems.
-Intuitively, decreasing $\Delta k$ is equivalent to increasing the number of unit cells in the crystal and hence the extension of the material coupled coherently to the cavity.
+The existence of a maximum effective interaction volume/area has practical implications for electronic $k$-point sampling in numerical calculations.
+The density of $k$-points is a key convergence metric in \textit{ab initio} simulations~\cite{martin2020electronic,enkovaara2010electronic} Intuitively, decreasing $\Delta k$, i.e. the $k$-spacing, is equivalent to increasing the number of unit cells in the crystal and hence the extension of the material coupled coherently to the cavity.
 As the discussion above shows, this should only be done up until the area of the material is equal to the effective mode area.
 In other words, the $k$-point density can be freely increased as long as $\Delta k\gg \frac{2\pi}{S_\mathrm{eff}^{1/2}}$.